-Providing Greater Certainty In Mole Evaluation
+Providing Greater Certainty in Mole Evaluation

 Orlucent® has developed the first handheld fluorescent molecular imaging system to non-invasively evaluate early tissue remodeling that signals the likelihood of a mole’s transition to melanoma.

-Reveals Suspicious Tissue Remodeling Invisible To The Naked Eye
+Reveals Suspicious Tissue Remodeling Invisible to the Naked Eye

 The Orlucent System evaluates biological activity originating from within the mole